yousefi138/tcga-hnsc/readme.md

-# Using genomic data to predict Head and Neck cancer outcome
+# Using genomic data to predict Head and Neck cancer outcomes

 Background and instructions presentation: [pdf](slides.pdf) [pptx](slides.pptx)